input-output-hk/marlowe/docs/tutorial-v2.0/marlowe-semantics.md

 The `Scale` construct scales the amounts paid by `Commit` and `Pay`.
 It takes three `Value`s, the first one is the numerator, the second one is the denominator, and the third one is the default.

-As soon as the `Scale` construct is activated, it activates its subcontract `contract`, and it evaluates all the three `Value`s and replaces them with a `Constant` (so that they may not change anymore).
+As soon as the `Scale` construct is activated, it activates its subcontract `contract`, and it evaluates all the three `Value`s and replaces them with a `Constant` (so that they may not change any more).

 ```haskell
 reduceRec blockNum state env (Scale divid divis def contract) =